Al-Majdi fi Ansab al-Talibiyyin: Content

-Importance of the book
+Reception

 The book "Al-Majdi fi Ansab al-Talibiyyin" enjoyed considerable fame and prestige during the lifetime of its author and was popular in the East and West of the Islamic world.
 This work is a classic and educational text in Islamic genealogy, and Islamic genealogists consider it obligatory for elders to read it.
 In many Islamic genealogy books dating back to the fifth and sixth century AH11th and 12th century AD/CE, the book "Al-Majdi fi Ansab al-Talibiyyin" is cited and quoted.
 This shows that the author of the book, Ibn Sufi, was trusted by other genealogists of the time.

-About the name of the book
+Name

 The book "Al-Majdi fi Ansab al-Talibiyyin" is Ibn Sufi's most important book, written in the study of the lineage of the family of the prophet of Islam Muhammad, and the Shiite Imams.
 Ibn Sufi traveled to Egypt in 1051 AD/CE (443 AH), where he presented some of his works to "Majd al-Dawlah Abul-Hassan Ahmad" (president of the House of Wisdom of the time), during the Fatimid Empire.
 "Abu Talib Muhammad", the son of "Majd al-Dawlah Abul-Hassan Ahmad", asked Ibn Sufi to write a brief book on genealogy.
 Ibn Sufi also attributed the book to him in recognition of the kindness of "Majd al-Dawlah" and called it "Al-Majdi" in the first phrase of the book name which means "Attributed to Majdi" or "Dedicated to Majdi".
 So, the book name «ألمَجدی فی أنسابِ الطّالبیّین» literally means "Dedicated to Majdi in the Lineages of the Talibis Peoples".
 "Talibis Peoples" was a family tree in an Arab clan within the Quraysh tribe to which the Islamic prophet Muhammad Ibn Abdullah belonged.
 In fact, "Talibis Peoples" refers to Abi Talib's lineages and descendants.

 This book is known among Islamic genealogists as the abbreviated name of "Al-Majdi".